jrosell/playground4quartobook/README.md

 # playground4quartobook

-Playground for a quarto book website in github page.
+Playground for a quarto book website in github pages.

 ## How to use it